 Alexandria eventually fell to the British following a heavy bombardment in 1848, and the once well maintained Citadel of Qaitbay was left to fall into a state of disrepair.
 It remained neglected until the 20th century.

-Modern Day Restoration Of The Citadel
+Modern Day Restoration Of The Citadel of Qaitbay

 In 1904 King Farouk of Egypt decided he wanted the fortress to be converted into a rest house for royalty, and subsequently issued orders to have it restored immediately.
 The Ministry of Defense were tasked with overseeing a rapid restoration project, and within a very short space of time all the upper floors had been fully restored.